Revealing quantum contextuality using a single measurement device: The setup

+Here we explicitly construct a non-trivial scenario on which we can apply the assumption of measurement NC with post-processing of measurement outcomes.
+While the scenario leads to the exhibition of measurement NC using a single measurement device, it also serves as a stepping point in the prescription NC for arbitrary sequential measurement devices.

-{\it The Setup---} Consider a measurement procedure able to function in two different configurations and we assume a non-contextual ontological model explaining the statistics of both the configurations.
+Consider a measurement procedure able to function in two different configurations and we assume a non-contextual ontological model explaining the statistics of both the configurations.

 The schematics of our setup is shown in Fig~\ref{fig:setup}.
 The setup is comprised of $5$ projective measurements $\lbrace \mathcal{M}_i\rbrace$, with three outcomes each.
 We choose these projective measurements to be the ones utilized in the KCBS scenario.
+We also assume that the projectors involved in each measurement are of rank-one.
 Using these measurements we can enable the device to work in two possible configurations as detailed below:

 \begin{itemize} \item[C1:]In this configuration the measurements $\lbrace\mathcal{M}_i\rbrace$ are sampled from a probability distribution $\lbrace p_i\rbrace$, $i\in\lbrace0,1,2,3,4\rbrace$, and the device implements the projective measurement $\lbrace\Pi_i, \Pi_{i\oplus 1}, K_i\rbrace$, where $K_i$ is added to complete the measurement and $\oplus$ is addition modulo $5$.
 The projectors $\lbrace \Pi_i\rbrace$ satisfy ${\rm Tr}(\Pi_i\Pi_{i\oplus 1})=0$ and are the same as the ones used in the derivation of KCBS inequality.
 The resultant measurement is then a POVM $\mathcal{M}$ with outcomes,